Hi-PACE/hipace/docs/source/run/parameters.rst

     Distance at which the laser pulse if focused (in the z direction, counted from laser initial position).

 * ``laser.use_phase`` (`bool`) optional (default `true`)
     Whether the phase terms (:math:`\theta` in Eq.
 (6) of [C. Benedetti et al. Plasma Phys.
 Control.
 Fusion 60.1: 014002 (2017)]) are computed and used in the laser envelope advance.
-Keeping the phase should be more accirate, but can cause numerical issues in the presence of strong depletion/frequency shift.
+Keeping the phase should be more accurate, but can cause numerical issues in the presence of strong depletion/frequency shift.

 * ``laser.solver_type`` (`string`) optional (default `multigrid`)
     Type of solver for the laser envelope solver, either ``fft`` or ``multigrid``.